TimSun18/Networking-in-Public-Cloud-Deployments/1 Getting Started/README.md

 > Data resite in database

 What are the security requirements of your application?
-> Firewall
-> Centralized account management
+> Firewall and Centralized account management

 What are the high availability requirements?
-> Load balancer
-> server cluster
+> Load balancer and server cluster

 Do you have to provide connectivity to your on-premises data center?
 If so, how will you implement it?
 > Yes, dedicated link (AWS direct connect)